About Art History

 Note: Throughout your program of study, we recommend that you meet regularly with your academic advisor.
 And remember, the Departmental Faculty are always happy to discuss your degree and career trajectory.

-The Art History program offers a 4+1 graduate track pathway that allows selected undergraduate art history majors to begin the M.A. program in the last year of undergraduate study.
-This program is a great way to jumpstart a career in the gallery or museum world or to move you on your way to a Ph.D. program, as it allows you to complete both the B.A. and M.A. degrees within five years.
+The Art History program offers a graduate track pathway that allows selected undergraduate art history majors to begin the M.A. program in the last year of undergraduate study.
+Grad track students complete up to six graduate hours before completing the B.A. degree.
+This program is a great way to jumpstart a career in the gallery or museum world or move you on to a Ph.D. program.

-To be admitted into the 4+1 program, art history majors must have successfully completed at least 75 credit hours of undergraduate coursework with a cumulative GPA of 3.5.
-Admission requires completing AEAH4800 with a grade of A, 15 hours of advanced art history at UNT with a GPA in these courses of 3.5 or better, and completion of the undergraduate foreign language requirement.
+Undergraduate art history majors must have successfully completed at least 75 credit hours of undergraduate coursework or the equivalent with a minimum cumulative GPA of 3.5 before applying for admission to the graduate track.
+Admission requires completing ARTH 4800 with a grade of A, 15 hours of advanced art history at UNT with a GPA in these courses of 3.5 or better and completing the undergraduate foreign language requirement.

-For more information, visit the UNT 2020-21 Catalog page for Art History BA with grad track option leading to Art History MA or send an email to the Department of Art History, firstname.lastname@example.org.
+For more information, visit the current UNT Catalog page for Art History B.A. with the grad track option leading to Art History M.A. or email the Department of Art History, email@example.com.

 B.A.
 Art History Marketable Skills